Robot Unicorn Attack

 Robot Unicorn Attack is an endless running video game released by Spritonin Media Games on February 4, 2010.
 In the first week after its release, the game garnered one million plays.
+Erasure's song "Always" was a main part of the original game.
 Following Robot Unicorn Attack, Adult Swim released three follow-ups, titled Heavy Metal, Christmas Edition, and Evolution.
 As part of the Robot Unicorn Attack series, a sequel was developed and released by PikPok for iOS and Android on April 25, 2013, and July 12, 2013, respectively.
-Robot Unicorn Attack Forever for iOS, a third game rendered in full 3D, was released on April 27, 2017.
+Robot Unicorn Attack Forever, a third game rendered in full 3D, was released on April 27, 2017 for iOS.

 Gameplay

-Robot Unicorn Attack is a side scrolling platform game in which the user controls the movement of a robotic unicorn.
-The object of the game is to prolong gameplay without falling off the stage, crashing into the edges of platforms, or colliding with crystal stars (without first dashing).
+Robot Unicorn Attack is a side scrolling platform game with gameplay that speeds up as it progresses.
+The player controls a robotic unicorn and aims to prolong gameplay without falling off the stage, crashing into the edges of platforms, or colliding into crystal stars without dashing into them.
+Jumps and dashes can be chained together while the unicorn is airborne.
 Points are earned during playtime, by collecting pixies, and by destroying crystal stars by dashing through them.
-As the game progresses, the stage slides faster.
-Jumps and dashes can be chained together while the unicorn is airborne.
+Consecutive collection of pixies or crystal stars adds progressively higher incremental scores to the total.
+Upon missing a pixie or star, the increment resets.
 The player has three lives (referred to as "wishes"), and the sum of the scores from each life counts for the player's final score.